sm-react/storybook-chapters/readme.md

 storiesOf('React App', module).add('item1', render()).chapter('Left panel');

 ```
-- Querry string.
-Storybook-Chapters use same querry params to set current storiKind/story.
+- Query string.
+Storybook-Chapters use the same query params to set current storiKind/story as Storybook.
 It means that you can reload page and don't lose current chapter.
 Or you can share the link of your chapter/story to point to exact place of your story.
 You need add one string in `addons.js` file for that.

 ```js
 //addons.js: